-If you are an Indigenous artist, we can give you legal advice about legal and business matters related to your art practice.
+If you are an Indigenous artist, Arts Law through our Artists in the Black service can give you legal advice about legal and business matters related to your art practice.
 Some of the things you might need to talk to us about include:

 - written contracts (agreements),

 - trade marks

 - business names and structures

 We also provide advice to Indigenous arts organisations.

 Please note due to high demand for our services, our online form is closed over the holiday period from 7 December 2017 until 15 January 2018.

 If your query is related to copyright you may wish to contact the Australian Copyright Council for assistance.